joao-arthur/funis-docs/obj/omit.md

 ): plainObject<T>;
 ```

-Creates an object without the passed keys.
+Returns a new _object_ without the entries whose key matches the passed keys.

 ## Example